Filmora

 Simply put, color grading is the play on colors to achieve a specific finish.
 As such, here are seven types of color grading worth trying in your next video project.

-1. Analogous Color Grading
+1. Analogous Color Grading: For Harmony and Nature

 Analogous color grading involves applying colors next to each other on the color wheel.
 For example, you can apply warm color grading to your video by using different levels of red and orange.
 As a result, you create a sense of harmony in your video.